Binwell/Order-King-Mobile-Core/README.md

 Here is a screen map we used as a base for implementing project structure.

+Here a guide used to create a project structure: [Guide "Software Design of Mobile Applications"](https://books.binwell.com/software-design-of-mobile-applications/)

+Here is a link video with [detailed explanation (in Russian)](https://www.youtube.com/watch?v=KGKlIimwOaI)

 *NOTE: This navigation map was created by middle developer as is for the very first time in his life.*

 ![Screen Map](OrderKingScreenMap.png "Screen Map")